-The child who commits an offence is not responsible for his conduct whereas an adult criminal who commits aa t English translation.

-offence is responsible.
-The child is a victim of certain circumstances and social situations and. therefore, a juvenile court while dealing with a child cannot deal with it in the same manner as an ordinary criminal court would act.
-In an ordinary criminal court there is all the paraphernalia of legal procedure the cold, calculating way of prosecuting a person, an attempt to be completely impartial and deal with law in a calculating way.
+The child who commits an offence is not responsible for his conduct whereas an adult criminal who commits an offence is responsible.
+The child is victim of certain circumstances and social situations and, therefore, a juvenile court while dealing with a child cannot deal with it in the same manner as an ordinary criminal would act. court ordinary criminal court there is all the paraphernalia of legal procedure the cold, calculating way of prosecuting a person, an attempt to be completely impartial and deal with law in a calculating way.
 The juvenile court, on the other hand, adopts a different procedure.
 It assumes the responsibility not only for administering law but also the responsibility for the welfare and the treatment of the juvenile offender.
 Recently law has made progress not only in dealing with juvenile offenders but also in dealing with ordinary criminals.
 Law is no more considered in isolation.
 It is felt that for legal justice certain other factors have also to be taken into account.
-All the social sciences such as psychology, medicine and sociology come to the aid of Jaw in dealing with justice fairly.
+All the social sciences such as psychology, medicine and sociology come to the aid of law in dealing with iustice fairly.
 Ordinary law, however, has not advanced enough to take into account all the factors of social sciences but there is no difference of opinion as regards the treatment of juvenile offenders.
-There is an unanimity of opinion that a juvenile offender is not responsible for the crime that he commits; it is the circumstances which lead him to commit crimes.
-If the child is placed in a more healthy environment and under better social and economic conditions, he improves and responds to that environment.
-The aim of the iuvenile court should, therefore, be not to punish the child for the offences that he has committed but to treat him in a psychological clause has been amended.
-The amendment is that when a neglected child is taken charge of either by a police officer or by an authorised person, the child should not be kept either in a police station or in jail but that he should be kept in an observation home pending his production before a competent court unless he is allowed to remain with his parents or guardians.
-A new sub-clause (4) has accordingly been inserted.
-It is very important that while the court is making an enquiry the child should not by any means feel that he is a criminal by associating with, other criminals.
-The Committee felt that it should be very clearly and specifically laid down that the child should not be put in a police station or in jail but that he should be placed in an observation home where the child would be kept under observation, his reactions studied and further investigation made about his mental make up which might help the court in arriving at a decision.
+There is an unanimity of opinion that a juvenile offender is not responsible for the crime that he commits: it is the circumstances which lead him to commit crimes.
+If the child is placed in a more healthy environment and under better social and economic conditions, improves and responds to that environment.
+The aim of the juvenile court should, therefore, be not to punish the child for the offences that he hag committed but to treat him in psychological way.